rust-lang/book/src/ch13-02-iterators.md

 For this example, we’ll use the `filter` method that takes a closure.
 The closure gets an item from the iterator and returns a `bool`.
-If the closure returns `true`, the value will be included in the iteration produced by `filter`.
+If the closure returns `true`, the value will be included in the iterator produced by `filter`.
 If the closure returns `false`, the value won’t be included.

 In Listing 13-16, we use `filter` with a closure that captures the `shoe_size`